davidbeleznay/DigitalForesterApp/README.md

 ## Professional Use Notes

 This application is designed for use by qualified forestry professionals, engineers, and technicians.
-The Road Risk Assessment tool provides a complete workflow for systematic risk evaluation with professional-grade features including enhanced UI, GPS integration, comprehensive factor assessment, and expert override capabilities.
+The Road Risk Assessment tool provides a complete workflow for systematic risk evaluation using the official forest road risk assessment methodology with professional-grade features including:

+- **Official Scoring System**: Proper 4-point scale (2, 4, 6, 10) matching professional standards
+- **Comprehensive Assessment**: All required hazard and consequence factors
+- **Professional Interface**: Enhanced UI that reduces user error and improves data quality
+- **Management Integration**: Risk-based recommendations aligned with forest management practices
+- **Audit Compliance**: Complete documentation and override capabilities for professional accountability

-The enhanced user interface makes field data collection more intuitive and efficient, while maintaining professional standards and compliance requirements.
-The beautiful button-style interface reduces user error and improves data quality through clear visual feedback and guidance.
+The enhanced user interface makes field data collection more intuitive and efficient while maintaining professional standards and regulatory compliance requirements.

 ## Contributing